aospapp/aosp/external/nanopb-c/docs/reference.rst

         const pb_extension_type_t *type;
         void *dest;
         pb_extension_t *next;
+        bool found;
     } pb_extension_t;

 :type:      Pointer to the structure that defines the callback functions.
 :dest:      Pointer to the variable that stores the field value
             (as used by the default extension callback functions.)
 :next:      Pointer to the next extension handler, or *NULL*.
+:found:     Decoder sets this to true if the extension was found.

 PB_GET_ERROR
 ------------